sharonkadamandla/AudioTranslator/README.md

 # Audio Translator
 Being a divoted christian and only software daughter in the family, I take responsibility to bring the best sermons from all over the world to my mom.
 I am making a AI Website that will traslate audio sermons to Telugu but eventually making it translate into any language.
-Stay tunes and check the latest version.
+Stay tuned and check the latest version.

 ### When Cloning : create .env file and add openai & google could api key.
 Then execute app_gradio.py file to launch the webpage.